 The Center for Student Diversity (CSD) strives to enhance student's success both in and out of the classroom and create a climate on campus that is inclusive and welcoming to all students.

 Sukkot means “booth” in Hebrew.
 It is a weeklong Jewish holiday that comes five days after Yom Kippur.
+It celebrates the gathering of the harvest and commemorates the miraculous protection of God provided for the children of Israel when they left Egypt.
 Sukkot is celebrated by dwelling in a foliage-covered booth (known as a sukkah) and by taking the “Four Kinds” four species of vegetation.
-Sukkot will begin (in the U.S.) at sunset on October 2nd, until Nightfall October 9th.
+Sukkot will begin (in the U.S.) at sunset on Monday, September 20th, until Nightfall Monday, September 27th.

 The W&M family recognizes that Sukkot is a period of prayer, celebration, feasting, and joy for our Jewish faculty, staff, and students.